 Select the Satellite -> Imagery chooser from the Data Sources tab.

-If you’re using the default servers in McIDAS-V, you can connect to the adde.ssec.wisc.edu Server with the RTIMAGES Dataset.
+If you’re using the default servers in McIDAS-V, you can connect to the lead.unidata.ucar.edu Server with the RTGOESR Dataset.

-Choose the GE-VIS - GOES-East 0.63 µm Visible Image Type and select an absolute time of 17:45 UTC from the previous day.
-(This step may be slow, because when choosing absolute times, McIDAS-V needs to query the ADDE server for all available times.)
+Choose the CONUSC – GOES-16 CONUS all bands Image Type.

+Using the Absolute tab, select a time during daylight hours.
+For example, around 18 UTC.

 Click Add Source to show the Field Selector.

-Select 0.63 um VIS Cloud and Surface Features -> Brightness.
+In the Fields panel of the Field Selector, choose 0.47 um VIS aerosol-over-land -> Brightness.

 Click Create Display.
-The 17:45 UTC 0.63 μm image is displayed in the Map Display window.
+The 0.47 μm image is displayed in the Map Display window.